hbaltz/TSI_Architecture/Doc/rapport/explications/3DTilesConstruction.md

 > Note inclure texte de Samuel

-### How to transform a BDTopo building into a 3D Tile building
+### How to actually transform a BDTopo building into a 3D Tile building

+In this part, we describe the necessary steps to build a 3D Tile object.
+First, some preliminary work has to be done to present the data in a usable format.
+The goal is to be able to automate as mush as possible the process.

-#### Input Data : the BDTopo
+#### Input Data : BDTopo

-The BDTopo is a Shapefiles group with roads, energy network, hydrography, contructions, vegetation, etc...
+BDTopo is a Shapefiles group with roads, energy network, hydrography, constructions, vegetation, etc...

-We used only some of the contructions Shapefiles as writen before.
-So we have seven contructions Shapefiles.
-We create a PostGIS database to import all the shapes into a unique table.
-After that we can make a preparation with SQL requests, calculate x,y coordinates, made a bounding box for each entity, etc...
+A PostGIS database is created with all the building shapes into a unique table.
+Then, we can make build a set of SQL request to transform the IGN data into almost ready to use 3DTile data.
+For instance, a bounding box enclosing the object, coordinates in degrees, etc.

-The BDTopo Bati entities geometry is **MultiPolygonZM** : a 4D geometry, which is a 3D object (x,y,z), m (measure), the 4th dimension, which can be time or speed.
+The BDTopo Bati entities geometry type is **MultiPolygonZM**: a 4D geometry, which is a 3D object (x,y,z) and m (for measurement) as a 4th dimension, which can be time or speed.

-We simplified the geometry because the 4th dimension have no value and not necessary.
+We simplified the geometry because the 4th dimension have no use for 3D Tiles, and transformed it into a simpler type: **PolygonZ**.
-Like all entities are **MultiPolygonZM**, with only on polygon, we can cast it on **PolygonZ** and can simplest process it to made requests.

-#### Import BDTopo into a PostGIS DB
+#### Importation into a PostGIS DB

 Importation directly with psql is better way.
 This is a tool named "shp2psql", which allow this using command line interface.
 ```
 shp2pgsql -S -s 2154 -W "LATIN1" -a file.shp schema.table | psql -d data_base -h host -U user